videojs/video.js/docs/guides/faq.md

 Yes!
 Please [submit an issue or open a pull request][pr-issue-question] if this does not work.

-Use `require('!style-loader!css-loader!video.js/dist/video-js.css')` to inject video.js CSS.
+Be sure to use `require('!style-loader!css-loader!video.js/dist/video-js.css')` to inject video.js CSS.

 ## Q: Does video.js work with react?